BelieveData001/PowerBI_Projects/README.md

 4. Make data-driven decisions based on the visualized reports.

 ## Conclusion
 This dashboard is an essential tool for maintenance teams to track, manage, and analyze scheduled activities efficiently.
-It enhances decision-making through interactive data visualizations and filtering options.
+It enhances decision-making through interactive data visualizations and filtering options, with data processing handled via Power Query to ensure data integrity and accuracy.